5 Things To Watch In The Final Week Of The 2020 Presidential Campaign

 The early vote numbers have been breaking records all over the country, but this is a unique year.

-So far, according to the U.S. Elections Project, as of Sunday night, more than 59 million people had already cast their ballots, or about 43% of the 2016 total.
-About 40% of the electorate voted early in 2016, but this year's number is only going to continue to climb with a week to go until Election Day.
+So far, according to the U.S. Elections Project, as of Sunday night more than 59 million people had already cast their ballots, or about 43% of the 2016 total.
+About 40% of the electorate voted early in 2016, and there's still a week to go until Election Day.

 Texas, in particular, has seen a whopping surge.
 Almost 7.2 million people have voted early, or about 80% of the total votes cast in 2016.
 If Democrats got half those votes, that's almost as many votes as Clinton got in 2016.
-But a couple things to keep in mind: Texas wasn't even really contested four years ago, and Trump's total is likely to be higher, too.
+But a couple of things to keep in mind: Texas wasn't even really contested four years ago, and Trump's total is likely to be higher, too.

 Still, the early vote totals in Texas do seem to be a good sign for Democrats.
 The data firm TargetSmart, which uses voter data beyond party registration to try and model and project turnout, noted in its Saturday newsletter: